mansimann/chest-x-ray-classification/README.md

 Researchers from Qatar University and University of Dhaka, along with their collaborators from Pakistan and Malaysia, created this dataset of chest X-ray (CXR) images.

-They released 3616 COVID, 6012 Lung Opacity, 10192 Normal, and 1345 Viral Pneumonia CXR images.
+They released 3616 COVID, 6012 Lung Opacity, 10192 Normal, and 1345 Viral Pneumonia CXRs, totaling 21265.

 <img height="400" src="figures/bar_chart.png" width="400"/><img height="400" src="figures/pie_chart.png" width="400"/>